Financial Model Formatting: Advanced Numbers

 At the bottom of the Format Tab (Ctrl + 1), a user can set a custom format.
 This custom formatting is a very robust tool that can be implemented to display numbers as desired.
 Upon selecting the custom tab, one may notice options with lots of #’s or 0’s.
 This is Excel’s coding for how to display a custom data cell.

-The # signify the call to only display significant numbers, if they are present.
+The # signifies the call to only display significant numbers, if they are present.
 The 0, on the other hand, will display insignificant numbers, including zero decimals.
 Insignificant numbers are any decimal beyond the last non-zero decimal in a number, or any zero before the first non-zero integer in a number.
 For example, in the number 005.5307000, the first two zeros before 5 and the last three zeros after 7 are insignificant, because the number will still be the same when they are removed (5.5307).

 Excel can also insert text into these number formats.
 Doing so will allow the data cell to still be read as a number (and thus work in formulas) as opposed to identifying itself as text.
 This can be done by simply inserting the desired text into the custom code, surrounded by quotation marks.